Caprese Chicken Pasta

-Caprese Chicken Pasta is fast and easy to prepare, made with simple, wholesome ingredients, and everything I could ask for in a weeknight dinner.
+Caprese chicken pasta is fast and easy to prepare, made with simple, wholesome ingredients, and everything I could ask for in a weeknight dinner.
 It comes together quickly, tastes wonderful reheated for lunch the next day, and is healthy enough to atone for any weekend excesses of the Bloody Mary variety.

 The inspiration for this chicken mozzarella pasta originated from the grand empress of summer dishes herself, Caprese salad.
 Bright tomatoes, fragrant basil, and gooey mozzarella cheese unite to form a trifecta of sunny summer flavor.
-The tomatoes are cooked in olive oil until they burst into an instant “sauce,” which when combined with the melting hunks of mozzarella and a splash of tangy balsamic vinegar, tastes like an escape to the Italian countryside.
+The tomatoes are cooked in olive oil until they burst into an instant “sauce,” which when combined with the melting chunks of mozzarella and a splash of tangy balsamic vinegar, tastes like an escape to the Italian countryside.

 To make the Caprese pasta filling and hearty, I added sautéed bites of Just BARE® Organic Boneless Skinless Chicken Breast Fillets.
 I love the fact that the chicken is USDA-certified organic; every fillet is neatly trimmed, comes from the Midwest, and is a quick, convenient way to transform a dish as simple as this Caprese pasta into a satisfying, protein-packed dinner.

 If you are interested, you can read more about the Just BARE organic line here, including information about how Just BARE chickens are raised and the importance of your satisfaction with each product.
-As my third helping of this Caprese Chicken Pasta would testify, I am very, very satisfied.
+As my third helping of this Caprese chicken pasta would testify, I am very, very satisfied.

-No matter your Sunday style, it’s elating to know that in less than 30 minutes, you can end any day with a simple, scrumptious plate of Caprese Chicken Pasta.
+No matter your Sunday style, it’s elating to know that in less than 30 minutes, you can end any day with a simple, scrumptious plate of Caprese chicken pasta.